thansen0/twitter-to-mongodb/readme.md

 ```
 git update-index --assume-unchanged config.ini
+git update-index --assume-unchanged usernames.txt
 ```

-So that you won't accidentally push your secret tokens.
+So that you won't accidentally push your secret tokens and username list.